Last Updated on 2020/12/06

-Building a New China in Cinema introduces English readers for the first time to one of the most exciting left-wing cinema traditions in the world.
+Building a New China in Cinema – Building a New China in Cinema introduces English readers for the first time to one of the most exciting left-wing cinema traditions in the world.

 Political cinema became a commercially successful industry, resulting in a film culture that has never been replicated.
 Drawing on detailed archival research, Pang demonstrates that this cinema movement was a product of the era’s social, economic, and political discourses.
 The author offers a close analysis of many rarely seen films, richly illustrated with over eighty stills collected from the Beijing Film Archive.
 With its original conceptual approach and rich use of primary sources, this book will be of interest not only to scholars and fans of Chinese cinema but to those who study the relationship between cinema and modernity.

 Topics: Building a New China in Cinema,Chinese cinema,Laikwan Pang,China’s left-wing cinema movement